jkingportfolio/CI_PP3_Taco_Trailer/README.md

 19. As the site owner, I would want the registered users information to be saved to a google sheets file.
 20. As the site owner, I would want orders to be saved to a google sheets file.
 21. As the site owner, I would want the user to get feedback in the case of invalid input.
+22. As the site owner, I would want the app to have security features.

 ### User Manual